Minimax M3 + Open Design: 100% Free Claude Design Alternative For UI Designs

 02

-Use "Canvas" to locate the part of the interfaces + open design workflow the video is demonstrating.
+Use "Tokens" to locate the part of the design system mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 4:36, where the video says: “When the app first opens, it runs through a short setup.
 And here's the nice part.
 Open Design scans your machine and automatically detects any coding agents you already have installed.
 Things like Claude Code, Codex, Cursor, Gemini,...”

 03